 MUS-L 418 Psychology of Music (3 cr.)
-Introduction to the physical, psychological, and physiological aspects of sound and music.
-Survey of the theories related to sound production, acoustics, music perception and learning, and the effects of sound and music on the behavior of humans.
+An in-depth study of the psychological foundations of music behavior including human response to music, music preference and ability; psychoacoustical parameters; and an exploration of the question, "Why are humans musical?"
 Overview of music psychology research, and the scientific method, and research techniques.
 Offered online.

-MUS-L 419 Research in Psychology of Music (3 cr.)
-Overview and implementation of research methods, statistics, and techniques applied to psychology of music principles.
-Includes completion of experimental project related to psychology of music or musical behavior.
+MUS-L 419 Introduction to Music Therapy Research Methods (3 cr.)
+P: L418.
+Overview and implementation of research methods, statistics and techniques applied to psychology of music principles.
+Includes research ethics training and the completion of experimental project related to psychology of music or musical behaviors.